Our TAY Connector, Alix Shilton will be the primary contact in our partnership with the John Howard Society Belleville (JHSB)....

 - Current Counsellor provides needed services and stays engaged with youth until a Counsellor at the new agency can actively work with the client.

-- TC provides interim counselling if youth is not currently connected to services.
+- TC provides interim supportive counselling if youth is not currently connected to services.

 - TC provides intensive case management services and intervention.